DFHack/dfhack/docs/dev/Contributing.rst

-In general, if you are not sure where or how to make a change, or would like advice before attempting to make a change, please see `support` for ways to contact maintainers - DFHack-specific channels such as IRC or Bay12 are preferred.
+In general, if you are not sure where or how to make a change, or would like advice before attempting to make a change, please see `support` for ways to contact maintainers.
 If you are interested in addressing an issue reported on the :issue:`issue tracker <>`, you can start a discussion there if you prefer.

 The sections below cover some guidelines that contributions should follow: